iditmer/HyperspectralShadowCompensation/README.md

-# HyperspectralShadowCompensation
+# Hyperspectral Shadow Compensation
 Proof of concept for mitigating impact of shadows in hyperspectral imagery using 3D information.
+Code in process of being converted from MATLAB to Python.